-Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth and Wokingham we see men and women of all ages who are suffering from hair loss.
+Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth we see men and women of all ages who are suffering from hair loss.
 One myth we wanted to bust was that which we commonly hear – “hair colouring has caused my hair loss”.

 Hair colouring does not cause hair loss

 Contrary to what you may have heard, hair colouring in itself does not cause hair loss.
 However, it can cause substantial hair breakage if you don’t look after your hair correctly, which gives the appearance of reduced volume over time.
 Hair dye can damage your hair, but in most cases it will not cause hair loss.
 Dying your hair causes protein loss from the hair in tiny amounts, which can make the hair appear thinner, especially if you lighten your hair colour.
 However, it rarely causes hair loss.

 Reasons for hair loss from colouring